-The amount available will be the income received for the year up to June of the previous year.
+The amount available will be decided as part of setting the Diocesan budget for the year in question.
 Priority will be given to parishes in areas of social deprivation but any parishes in temporary difficulty (for instance lead stolen from a church roof) can also apply.
 Requests are to be sent in on the Benefice Share Information Form to the Deanery Standing Committees who will express a view to the archdeacon.
 The archdeacon will write a report with recommendations to FRC for all requests from his or her archdeaconry/area.
 FRC will assess all the requests and decide the allocation.